gvwilson/thirdbit/talks/speaking.md

   to people with physical disabilities and people from less affluent parts of the world.

+### No Support for Hate

+- You don't include speakers who publicly advocate racism, misogyny, or homophobia.
+- Neither you nor your sponsors support companies [that have been cited as an inspiration by a mass killer][shopify].

 ### Strictly-enforced Code of Conduct

-- Your CoC must explicitly explain what constitutes abusive or unacceptable behavior.
+- Your CoC explicitly explains what constitutes abusive or unacceptable behavior.
-- You must have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints.
+- You have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints.

 ### Representation

-- No tracks or panels that are all straight white/Asian males.
+- None of your tracks or panels are all straight white/Asian males.
 - You don't *only* invite marginalized people to speak about their experiences of marginalization.

 ## Content